 The photos below showcase how our clients have added art in their kitchens.
 This client in New Hyde Park, NY added bronze sculpted dancers to the kitchen mantle.
 See our video of this kitchen here.

 Designed by Mario Mulea, CR, Kitchen Designs by Ken Kelly © All Rights Reserved – Sculptured Bronze Dancers on Kitchen Mantle

-This kitchen in Oyster Bay Cove, NY showcases Strini Collection contemporary hand-blown art glass in the upper stacked cabinets and on the countertops.
+This kitchen in Oyster Bay, NY showcases Strini Collection contemporary hand-blown art glass in the upper stacked cabinets and on the countertops.
 Who says you can’t mix a traditional kitchen with modern art.
-We added a spotlight above each piece blasting the room with color.
+Ken added a spotlight above each piece blasting the room with color.
 The glass mosaic tile mural above the AGA is based on a family member’s original painting.